 Cookies created on your computer by using our website do not contain personally identifiable information and do not compromise your privacy or security.
 When we refer to “cookies” in this policy, we also mean other similar technologies such as pixels, tags and/or SDKs.

-Cookies allow Irish Guide Dogs to gather anonymous information.
-Cookies also allow Irish Guide Dogs to provide more relevant, targeted content as you travel through sites in the Irish Guide Dogs media network as appropriate, and may be used on our ordering website to keep track of the items in your shopping cart.
+Cookies allow Irish Guide Dogs for the Blind to gather anonymous information.
+Cookies also allow Irish Guide Dogs for the Blind to provide more relevant, targeted content as you travel through sites in the Irish Guide Dogs for the Blind media network as appropriate, and may be used on our ordering website to keep track of the items in your shopping cart.

 Here are the types of cookies that we use: